adaptyteam/adapty-docs/versioned_docs/version-3.0/add-remote-config-locale.md

 />
 </Zoom>

-Once you add locales to a paywall, learn to [correctly work with locale codes in your app's code](localizations-and-locale-codes).
+After adding locales to a paywall, make sure to [implement locale codes correctly in your app's code](localizations-and-locale-codes).